 The workshop itself is one session within the main CEM 2023 Conference.
 However, there is content of relevance to researcher development through the other days of the conference.

-We would expect each researcher to make a short presentation of up to 15 minutes (depending on numbers).
+We would expect each researcher to make a short presentation of about 10 minutes (depending on numbers).
 Please come along with a short presentation.
 There is nothing to formally submit before the conference.
 However, it would be helpful to let us know that you wish to take part, so we can optimise the time.

 Likewise, all Doctoral Researchers will have full access to all the main Conference sessions, and indeed invited to fully participate.
 Next year it will hopefully be you presenting a formal paper at a conference!

 Each student will be invited to present their current research in a more informal manner – it is expected this will be ongoing work rather than a fully completed piece of research.

 Students will also be encouraged to discuss challenges they are facing, bearing in mind the audience will be like minded students going through the same challenge as you, or post doctoral researchers who have been through it themselves before.